IL2HorusTeam/il2fb-mission-parser/docs/index.rst

-``il2fb-mission-parser`` — is a free Python library for parsing mission files of IL-2 FB aviasim.
+``il2fb-mission-parser`` — is a free Python library for parsing mission files of IL-2 FB aviasimulator.
 It helps you to convert a text file in a tricky format into a pretty Python object.

 Contents: